dionmulaj/Boryoku/README.md

 1. Run the tool as **sudo** for proper ARP - MAC Address Identification feature usage.
 2. If you encounter errors, check Impacket installation and Python dependencies.
 3. For plugin errors, ensure all arsenal and cve-check scripts are present and compatible.
+4. It is highly recommended to be in the same directory as the tool when executing it.

 ## 📚 Credits